infranodus/n8n-infranodus-workflow-templates/README.md

   - [Optimize Top Performing Content with Firecrawl and Google Analytics](content-creation/optimize-top-performing-content-firecrawl-google-analytics.json) — Use Firecrawl and Google Analytics to detect the main topics and content gaps in your top-performing content and to get inspiration for new publications.

 - [Customer Support and Email Analysis](customer-support-email/) — AI workflows to analyze your customer support tickets and email content.

+  - [Zendesk AI Chatbot Agent](customer-support-email/zendesk-ai-chatbot-agent.json) — An easy to set up custom AI chatbot for your Zendesk knowledge portal.
+Works much better than the native Zendesk one and is cheaper, too.
+Learn more and see it in action on our [support portal](https://support.noduslabs.com/hc/en-us/articles/24080152180252-Building-an-Embeddable-AI-Chat-for-Zendesk-Knowledge-Support-Portal)

   - [Zendesk Visual Summary and Slack Notifications](customer-support-email/zendesk-visual-summary-slack-notifications.json) — Daily visual summary of the main topics in your Zendesk tickets - notified via Slack.